Fire razes down Buipe SHS girls' dormitory

 Tamale, Feb.
-03, GNA - The girls’ dormitory of the Buipe Senior High School (SHS) in the Central Gonja District of the Savannah Region has been razed down by fire that started at about 0730 hours on Monday, while the students were in class.
+05, GNA - The girls’ dormitory of the Buipe Senior High School (SHS) in the Central Gonja District of the Savannah Region, has been razed down by fire that started at about 07:30 hours on Monday while the students were in class.

 Students’ personal effects that were in the dormitory could not be salvaged.